 7. Connect Air Pressure.
-Connect a "blow-out" plug to the city fill inlet (located on the left sidewall).
+Connect Air Pressure.
+Connect a "blow-out" plug to the city water inlet (located on the lower left of the Water Center Panel).
 Then, use a compressed air hose regulated to 30 psi or less to force air through the system.